Rand McNally: Later history

 The Goode's School Atlas, named for its first editor, Dr. J. Paul Goode, was published in 1923.
 It became a standard text for high school and college geography curricula.
 Later retitled Goode's World Atlas, it is now in its 22nd edition.
 The first Rand McNally Travel Store was opened in New York City in 1937.
 In the 1990s it became a chain with 29 locations, but by 2005 all were closed as a cost-saving measure.

 Rand McNally moved its headquarters from Chicago to suburban Skokie, Illinois in 1952.
 The company opened its Versailles, Kentucky, book publishing plant in 1962 with 300000 sqft and 23 employees.
 In 1994, the plant was the first to implement a new Kodak computer-to-plate printing system.
 When the plant was sold in 1997, it was over 1000000 sqft and employed 1,255 people.

 In 1961, because the company was not satisfied with the ability of existing map projections to create intuitive depictions of the entire world, it commissioned Dr. Arthur H. Robinson to develop what became known as the Robinson projection, which became very popular and was used extensively for constructing maps of the entire world.
 Rand McNally began creating maps digitally in 1982.

 In 1980, Rand McNally sold its educational publishing operations to Houghton Mifflin.

 In 1989, Rand McNally donated its extensive collection of maps to the Newberry Library.
 Now in possession of Gousha's archives as well, Rand McNally donated that map archive to the Newberry in late 2002.

 With a string of acquisitions and growth throughout the 1980s and 1990s, Rand McNally employed over 4,000 people in four business groups.
 The company had been majority-owned by the McNally family since 1899, but by 1997 the family had decided to divest its interest.

-In late September 2018, Rand McNally moved its headquarters back to Chicago, after more than 60 years in suburban Skokie, Illinois.
-West Bryn Mawr Avenue was chosen as the location for the site.
+In late September 2018, Rand McNally moved its headquarters to Rosemont, IL, after more than 60 years in suburban Skokie, Illinois.
+Higgins Road was chosen as the location for the new site.